 15.4.2 Solution description

+15.4.2.1 Intra-system energy saving

 The solution builds upon the possibility for the NG-RAN node owning a capacity booster cell to autonomously decide to switch-off such cell to lower energy consumption (inactive state).
 The decision is typically based on cell load information, consistently with configured information.
 The switch-off decision may also be taken by O&M.

 The NG-RAN node may initiate handover actions in order to off-load the cell being switched off and may indicate the reason for handover with an appropriate cause value to support the target node in taking subsequent actions, e.g. when selecting the target cell for subsequent handovers.